maesenka/hibernate-spatial-demo/README.md

 The `Trajectory` entity class is the same as above, except we also add getters for the member variables.

-To create a basic Json REST service supporting creating, updating and retrieving trajectories, we only need to create a `Repository`, and make sure the Jackson can (de)serialize `Trajectory` entities.
+To create a basic Json REST service for creating, updating and retrieving trajectories, we only need to create a `Repository` and make sure that Jackson can (de)serialize `Trajectory` entities.

 The Json serialization can be handled by a custom Json builder